-One main point of interest in the West Barnstable area is the Sandy Neck Barrier Beach.
+One main point of interest in the West Barnstable area is the Sandy Neck Barrier Beach – a must-visit during your stay in one of our Cape Cod vacation rentals in Barnstable.
 This six-mile long beach acts as a protective barrier to the Great Marshes.
 Here you will find nearly 4,700 expansive acres of dunes, marshes, and maritime forests.
 You’ll enjoy this living museum that offers landscapes rich with ecological activities and many recreation opportunities.
 Activities to enjoy include biking, fishing, and even horseback riding!

 Discover the cultural history of the area at several locations.
 For instance, visit the Historic 1717 Meetinghouse where you can discover the past of this classic colonial meetinghouse.
 At this landmark, you can discover the area’s history through lectures, exhibits, and more.
 Other historic landmarks not to be missed include the West Barnstable Train Station & Museum, and the West Parish Meetinghouse.